remake/remake-docs/site-src/index.md

 * User accounts & Persistent data
 * Inline editing & File uploads

-Are you a designers or front-end developer?
+Are you a designer or front-end developer?

 ✨ **Remake was made for you.** ✨